-Since the enhancement of the functions of coordinators is crucial to promoting industry-university-government collaboration in regions, the government will develop the support system for them and support the building of coordinator networks.
-In addition, the government will support the development of human resources through collaboration of local universities and industries by methods such as internships.
+Since the enhancement of the functions of coordinators is crucial to promoting industry-academia-government collaboration in regions, the government will develop the support system for them and support the building of coordinator networks.
+The government will promote the development of human resources through collaboration of local universities and industries by methods such as internships.

 Moreover, national public research institutions in the regions are expected to meet the needs of local industries while collaborating with local universities, and create and disseminate the seeds themselves.

-Although local authorities are carrying out technological developments and technical guidance that meets the needs of local industries and scenes, they are expected to play an effective role for regional industry-university-government collaboration.
-They will do this while choosing and converging in operations that utilize the respective characteristics and strengths, and planning extensive collaboration between regions by taking the effectiveness of past results into account.
+Although public research institutions of local authorities are carrying out technological developments and technical guidance that meets the needs of local industries and scenes, they are expected to play an effective role for regional industry-academia-government collaboration, while choosing and converging in operations that utilize the respective characteristics and strengths, and planning extensive collaboration between regions by taking the effectiveness of past results into account.